-- Verify with the home school the start time, location, and any accommodations they may have (locker room!). - Arrive approximately 30 minutes before the start time.
-Notify game management that you have arrived. - Examine the playing field carefully, making sure that it is appropriately marked, the pitcher's plate is legal, and familiarize yourself with the boundaries. - Coordinate with your partner where to meet.
-If dressing in the parking lot, try to do so away from other cars and remember there are laws we have to follow. - Once you have decided who is working where go through a pre-game so that you are on the same page, make a note of any particular issues that this field might present. - Walk up to the field together and arrive at the plate approximately 5 minutes before the start time.
+- Verify with the home school the start time, location, and any accommodations they may have (locker room!). - Arrive approximately 30 minutes prior to start time.
+Notify game management that you have arrived. - Examine the playing field closely, making sure that it is properly marked, the pitcher's plate is legal and familiarize yourself with the boundaries. - Coordinate with your partner where to meet.
+If dressing in the parking lot, try to do so away from other cars and remember there are laws we must follow. - Once you have decided who is working where, go through a pre-game so that you are on the same page.
+Make note of any special issues that this field might present. - Walk up to the field together and arrive at the plate approximately 5 minutes prior to the start time.